My-Random-Thoughts/Rapid7Nexpose/README.md

 Some of them are minor ones that I may have coded around, others are much larger breaking issues.

 ### API Coverage
-Due to the size of the API and the number of modules I have written, it's quite difficult to keep track of the what has been done and what hasn't.
-To help this every module has a `.FUNCTIONALITY` comment based header that lists all the API endpoints that are covered in that particular function.
+Due to the size of the API and the number of functions I have written, it's quite difficult to keep track of the what has been done and what hasn't.
+To help this every function has a comment based header containing "`.FUNCTIONALITY`"  that lists all the API endpoints that are covered in that particular function.
 Have a look at the **api-coverage.md** file for the full list.